awdemos/awdemos/kubernetes/Ultimate_Kubernetes_Wishlist_2024.md

 ## CI/CD Pipeline

 - **Tekton**: Implement Tekton for building and deploying applications.
 Define Tekton pipelines for continuous integration and delivery workflows.
 [Learn more about Tekton](https://tekton.dev/).

+## Enhancing Security with Sigstore

+- **Sigstore**: Adopt Sigstore to improve the security of the software supply chain significantly.
+Sigstore offers a set of open-source tools designed to securely sign and verify software artifacts such as container images, binaries, and software bills of materials (SBOMs).
+By leveraging ephemeral signing keys and recording signing events in a tamper-resistant public log, Sigstore enables developers and consumers to ensure the integrity and origin of software artifacts without the cumbersome management of keys.
+[Learn more about Sigstore](https://docs.sigstore.dev/).

 ## Source Code Management